“A life of immense and constant service”

 He added: “We look back with gratitude and great respect for the Queen’s wonderful achievements in her long reign and offer our support and loyalty to the King.

-As a mark of respect, the Camanachd Association has announced that all this weekend’s shinty fixtures and events will be cancelled.
+As a mark of respect, the Camanachd Association and the the Skye and Lochalsh Amateur Football Association have both announced that all this weekend’s shinty fixtures and events, and all football will be cancelled.

 The Kyle RNLI has also decided to cancel its Maritime Day tomorrow (Saturday 10 September) in Kyle of Lochalsh out of respect to Her Majesty.